javaLux/javaLux/README.md

-- 🤟 Hi Folks, I’m @javaLux and my real name is Christian Schmidt.
+- 🤟 Hi Folks, I’m @javaLux and my real name is Christian.
 I'm Junior Software Developer and come from Germany.
 -
 - 🖥️ Currently working at PDV-GmbH in Erfurt (Germany)
 - 👀 I’m interested in Software developing and Software engineering